jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 * `linecolor` to specify the color of the line; `linealpha` for the transparency
 * `linewidth` to adjust width in pixels
 * `linestyle` to adjust how line is drawn
+* `lineshape` to adjust how the line is interpolated between adjacent points
 *  `label` can be used to name the entry for given trace, unless `legend=false` has been specified

 !!! note